dotnet/arcade/Documentation/NetCore3ReleasePipelinesMoveStatus.md

 ## What is needed?

-*  Repositories don't sign nor publish symbols and packages in the builds but as an async release definition triggered by Maestro.
+*  Repositories do signing and symbol validation as well as publishing of symbols and packages in an async release pipeline independent from the build.
 Specifics on how this works can be found [here](https://github.com/dotnet/arcade/blob/master/Documentation/CorePackages/AsyncPublishing_HowToUse.md).

-## Benefits

-*  Build is just a build and won't be blocked by the above mentioned operations
-*  Intention is determined by the channel, so when Maestro triggers a release it passes extra information as where the bits need to be push to

 ## Batches